livegnik/2way-poc-design/02-architecture/managers/02-storage-manager.md

 Storage Manager is a passive subsystem.
 It never interprets protocol meaning.
 It persists state exactly as instructed by higher-level managers and guarantees durability, ordering, isolation, and integrity.

-Storage Manager enforces the canonical data and sequencing rules defined by the protocol documents: `01-protocol/02-object-model.md` (object categories and metadata invariants), `01-protocol/03-serialization-and-envelopes.md` (envelope atomicity and write boundaries), `01-protocol/07-sync-and-consistency.md` (ordering and sync state), and `01-protocol/09-errors-and-failure-modes.md` (failure guarantees).
+Storage Manager enforces the canonical data and sequencing rules defined by the protocol corpus; those references are listed explicitly below.

+This specification consumes the protocol contracts defined in:
+* `01-protocol/00-protocol-overview.md`
+* `01-protocol/01-identifiers-and-namespaces.md`
+* `01-protocol/02-object-model.md`
+* `01-protocol/03-serialization-and-envelopes.md`
+* `01-protocol/06-access-control-model.md`
+* `01-protocol/07-sync-and-consistency.md`
+* `01-protocol/09-errors-and-failure-modes.md`

+Those files remain normative for all behaviors described here.

 ## 2. Responsibilities and boundaries

 This specification is responsible for the following:

-* Owning the single backend SQLite database file and its WAL lifecycle.
+* Owning the single backend SQLite database file and its WAL lifecycle, keeping persistence centralized per the manager boundaries established in `01-protocol/00-protocol-overview.md`.
-* Creating, migrating, and validating all global tables.
+* Creating, migrating, and validating all global tables so canonical metadata defined in `01-protocol/02-object-model.md` and `01-protocol/07-sync-and-consistency.md` always has an authoritative store.
-* Creating and maintaining per-app table families for every registered app.
+* Creating and maintaining per-app table families for every registered app, matching the namespace guarantees described in `01-protocol/01-identifiers-and-namespaces.md`.
 * Enforcing transactional isolation, atomicity, and write serialization.
 * Persisting all graph objects exactly as provided by Graph Manager.
 * Persisting monotonic sequence counters, including `global_seq` and `domain_seq`.